syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ### update user handles at runtime

-You can use client side method [updateUserHandles](/api/js/ejdiagram#methods:updateuserhandles "updateUserHandles") to update userhandles with respect to given node.
+You can use client side method [updateUserHandles](/api/js/ejdiagram#methods:updateuserhandles "updateUserHandles") to update user handles with respect to given node.
 Please refer to the below code example which shows how to update user handles at runtime.

 {% highlight javascript %}